By: Zeina Dghaim

 I created a model integrating motion design, objects, and the concept of cultural networks.
 The model aims to renew objects from permanent collections minable for their cultural connections, from which emerges new object relationships and storylines that museums can leverage.
 The value is an economical use of existing assets held in a museum coupled with a new approach to storytelling for audiences using pre-existing information in a new format – the model helps us reimagine the objects in a new way.

 First, I study the objects and their provenance, create a database where I index the data and metadata, then use GIS (Geographical Information System) to map the information and identify cultural connections and clusters.
 Finally, I use the findings to outline the main concepts and build a storyline.

 Then the real fun begins…

-Writing the story, coming up with the conceptual design, script, and scenes; incorporating cultural elements and patterns, designing and animating.
-In this case, Rimsky Korsakov’s Sheherazade directly correlates with the Nights tradition in the 101 Nights cultural cluster.
-Likewise, the Kalendar Prince is a perfect accompaniment to the animation due to its wonderous feel and tone.
+Concept design, script, scenes, incorporating cultural elements and patterns, design and animation.
+In this case, Rimsky Korsakov’s Sheherazade directly correlates with one of the objects in the collection (the 101 Nights).
+Korsakov’s the Kalendar Prince is a perfect accompaniment to the animation due to its wonderous feel and tone.
 I take careful consideration to harmonize delicate design movements with the musical rhythm.